 Day trip San Blas islands

 Day trip to the San Blas islands

 Explore the highlights of San Blas in only one day

 Explore during this day trip uninhabited islands covered with palm trees and surrounded by crystal-clear waters.
 Experience a fascinating indigenous culture in a place, that is still fairly new to tourism.
-Take a step off the grid into a world without WiFi, constant electricity or running tap water and forget time.
+Enjoy fresh, local seafood straight from the sea (lobster upon availability, other options available).

 Our San Blas Day Tour runs daily – what are you waiting for?